ktp-forked-repos/deep_eos/README.md

 # Configuration

-*deep-eos* uses a configuration-based training, prediction and evaluation.
+*deep-eos* uses a configuration-based commandline interface for training, prediction and evaluation.
 That means, all parameters are specified in a *toml* configuration file.
 This heavily reduces the amount of commandline arguments.
 The only commandline option is the path to the *toml* configuration file.

 ## *toml* configuration